mohammed183/re_vit/markdown/ViT.md

 ::: {.cell .markdown}
 ***

-Now we save the fine=tuning results in the `runs` dictionary.
+Now we save the fine-tuning results in the `runs` dictionary.
 :::

 ::: {.cell .code}